mhowlett/ncpy/README.md

 frequently want to do this whilst working in cafes in developing contries with very unreliable internet connections.
-If the network connection goes bad or slow or I suddenly want to leave because someone started talking loudly, I want to be able to move to a different cafe and have the transfer seemlessly continue from where it left off.
+If the network connection goes bad or slow or I suddenly want to leave because someone started talking loudly, I want to be able to move to a different cafe or go home and have the transfer seemlessly continue from where it left off.

 ### Usage